General Company Description

-- MS degree in microbiology, biology, molecular biology, biochemistry, chemistry, or related field and 1+ years of experience in laboratory sciences/biotech/biopharma.
-Ph.D. in same areas.
+- MS degree in microbiology, biology, molecular biology, biochemistry, chemistry, or related field with 2+ years experience preferred

 - Scientist II

-- MS degree in microbiology, biology, molecular biology, biochemistry, chemistry, or related field and 4+ years of experience in laboratory sciences/biotech/biopharma.
-Ph.D. in same areas with relevant industry experience
+- Master’s degree in microbiology, biology, molecular biology, biochemistry, chemistry, or related field required with 4+ years’ experience

 - Experience in process development, testing or manufacturing of biologics